FreeBMD : Transcribers' Knowledge BaseWe have a range of transcribing aids which can be found at: http://www.freebmd.org.uk/addons/

 Leave it where it is.
 Warning messages are warnings, rather than errors, because they are to draw attention of a human to a possibly incorrect situation.
 They leave the human to decide :-)

 If it was wrong you would get an error, not a warning.
-A warning indicates that whilst the data is compliant there is something about it that warrants further checking.
-In the example cited the system is seeing a page number that does not conform to the normal format for a page number and is requesting that you check that what you have transcribed is what is in the original.
+A warning indicates that whilst the data will be accepted there is something about it that warrants further checking.
+In the example above the system noticed an anomoly and is requesting that the transcriber checks that what they have transcribed is what is in the original.

 Bad format at line 4 (+F,1867,Mar,,132,0951374"Office of Population Censuses & Surveys Titchfield Hampshire England General Index Marriages MAR A-Z 1867 Microfilmed by The Genealogical Society Salt Lake City Utah USA 31 July 1974,11-Oct-2000) Expecting a +F, +B, +M, +S or +U line at line 5 (+PAGE,366)What has gone wrong?